omnivector-solutions/license-manager/docs-source/src/development.rst

 .. code-block:: bash

-   git clone git@github.com:omnivector-solutions/license-manager-agent
+   git clone git@github.com:omnivector-solutions/charm-license-manager-agent
-   cd license-manager-agent/
+   cd charm-license-manager-agent/

    make charm

-The ``make charm`` command will produce a resultant charm artifact named ``license-manager-agent_ubuntu-20.04-amd64_centos-7-amd64.charm``.
+The ``make charm`` command will produce a resultant charm artifact named ``license-manager-agent.charm``.
 This is the charm that we will deploy.

 Before deploying the charm, create a ``yaml`` configuration file that contains the needed settings for the license-manager-agent charm.
 The config should look something like this: